-Please note that the Editors are not obligated to invite any recommended/opposed reviewers to assess your manuscript
+Please note that the journal’s editors are not obliged to invite any recommended/opposed reviewers to assess your manuscript.

-Papers should only be submitted for consideration once the authorization of all contributing authors has been gathered.
+For authors submitting to technical or medical journals, papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.